BCOP/operations/Configuration_Monitoring.md

 ### Do:
 * Archive your ASes configuration, as well as configuration of end-user CPEs.
 Consider offering configuration monitoring as a service in a service provider environment.

-* Archive full and usable configuration including passwords if you operate configuration monitoring in a secure environment and backed by secure storage - while removing passwords and other sensitive information from archived configuration may appeal appealing at first, it considerably complicates the process of utilizing the archive as a backup of last resort.
+* Archive full and usable configuration including passwords if you operate configuration monitoring in a secure environment and backed by secure storage.
+Removing passwords and other sensitive information from archived configuration may appear appealing at first, but doing so considerably complicates the process of utilizing the archive as a backup of last resort.

 ### Don't:
 * Don't provide the configuration monitoring system an unrestricted administrative account on network elements.
 Instead, create a dedicated read-only account that allows configuration harvesting but prohibits changes.
 The same account can be reused for additional information gathering interfaces such as a looking glass or CLI route server access.